-On October 11th, the Oakland Unified School Board will be providing direction to the Measure G1 Oversight Committee with regard to whether or not students in county-authorized charter schools should receive benefit from the G1 tax measure that our GO network helped develop and advocate for, and which was resoundingly passed last fall.
+On October 11th, the Oakland Unified School Board will be providing direction to the Measure G1 Oversight Committee with regard to whether or not students in county-authorized charter schools should receive benefit from the G1 tax measure that our GO network helped develop and advocate for, and which was resoundingly passed last fall. *SEE UPDATE BELOW

 It is absolutely necessary that every Oakland resident and family who supported the tax measure and pays for the tax measure be allowed to benefit from the measure.
 There is simply no school-based criteria that should justify any Oakland resident or student being deprived their fair benefit.